-Four explosive devices, AR-15 found in vehicle of man arrested at UK Hospital
+Four live explosive devices, AR-15 found in vehicle of man arrested at UK Hospital

 Detective John Harder, with the UK Police Department, testified during the hearing that he was investigating another case when UK Police received a call from the Versailles Police Department that Carroll was coming to UK Hospital.

-“He advised us that Carroll was known to carry weapons on his person to include fire-arms and possibly explosives,” Detective Harder said.
+“He advised us that Carroll was known to carry weapons on his person to include firearms and possibly explosives,” Detective Harder said.

 Detective Harder told the court that UK Police identified Carroll via security cameras inside the hospital and he and another officer approached Carroll once he was outside the emergency department.